Dallas Cowboys: Ring of Honor

-Retired Numbers
+Retired numbers

-The Dallas Cowboys do not officially retire jersey numbers.
-However, some are kept "unofficially inactive".
+The Dallas Cowboys do not officially retire jersey numbers; however, some are kept "unofficially inactive".
 As of 2022, six numbers have been kept out of circulation: Troy Aikman's No. 8, Roger Staubach's No. 12, Bob Hayes' and Emmitt Smith's No. 22, Bob Lilly's No. 74, and Jason Witten's No. 82.
-These numbers aren't even used in off-season workouts or training camp.
-Rich Dalrymple the public relations director of the Dallas Cowboys states that the Cowboys are one of the few - if only - NFL teams that have never officially retired jersey numbers.
+The Cowboys are one of three NFL teams that do not officially retire numbers, with the other two being the Atlanta Falcons and Las Vegas Raiders.